mczhuge/NLSOM/README.md

 ## ☑️  TODO

 In the original paper, the NLSOM is **pre-defined** and the mindstorm is **enforced**.
 However, in this repository, the NLSOM is **self-organized** and the mindstorm occurs **automatically**.
 Due to the heavy reliance on prompts in the current repository version, the current one are not stable.
-Therefore, it is possible to discover some solutions that can optimize the identified issues:
+Therefore, there are some identified issues that are awaiting optimization:

-* Make mindstorm more stable: 1) design better prompts, 2) develop a tailor-made mindstorm system with or without using LangChain.
+* Make mindstorm more stable: 1) design better prompts or 2) develop a tailor-made mindstorm system.
 * Support multi-turn mindstorms.
 * Support targets with multiple inputs.
 * Add more communities and agents.